clawrence00/capitals_quiz/README.md

 #### Colours

 Colours have been kept simple.
 The HTML content has been enclosed in a black coloured container which has been given some opacity so that the main image of the world map can still be seen behind.
 Due to the dark colour of the container a light coloured font has been chosen.
-Initially I thought to use white as it contrasts with the dark background however I settled on antiquewhite as this has a softer feel to it due to the sharp contrast being redeuced.
+Initially I thought to use white as it contrasts with the dark background however I settled on antiquewhite as this has a softer feel to it due to the sharp contrast being reduced.
 The colour also compliments the many colours found in the background image.

 For the buttons built in bootstrap classes were used partly for simplicity but also as they look well suited to the quiz format.